amrvac/amrvac/doc/vacpp.md

 You may change the maximum line length to e.g. 72 directly on the command line

     vacpp.pl -d=2 -maxlen=72 FILENAME.t > FILENAME.f

+You can call vacpp.pl interactively with

+    vacpp.pl -d=2 -

+and then type a line of code to see how it is translated.